 In non-comparative widgets (Trend, Gauge, Waterfall, etc.), data is aggregated rather than grouped by a dimension.
-Therefore, instead of a Group By, a Filter By controls what filters can be created in view mode.
+Therefore, instead of a Group By, a Filter By controls the default filter choices for view mode.
+Additional dimensions will be available for filtering via a Show All option.
+For example:

-To make filters available (in non-comparative widgets)
+To set the default filter choices (in non-comparative widgets)

 - 1. Click on the widget and then click on Filter By in the toolkit. - 2.
-In the dialog, check the box(es) of the dimensions for which filters will be allowed.
+In the dialog, check the box(es) of the dimensions to set as default filter choices.